Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display overview map/README.md

 ## How it works

-1. Create a `Map` with the `arcGISTopographic` basemap style and add it to the `MapView`.
+1. Create a `Map` with the `arcGISTopographic` basemap style.
+2. Create a `MapView` instance with the map.
-2. Instantiate a `FeatureLayer` and add it to the map's operational layers.
+3. Instantiate a `FeatureLayer` and add it to the map's operational layers.
-3. Create an `OverviewMap` object using the toolkit.
+4. Create an `OverviewMap` object using the toolkit.
-4. Add the `OverviewMap` to the map view as an overlay.
+5. Add the `OverviewMap` to the map view as an overlay.

 ## Relevant API